This post may contain affiliate links.

 They knew they would have to account for the water heater and electrical box, but they did not anticipate finding a pipe in the way of their plan.

-Solving the problem
+Solving the Problem

-First, a box was built using materials leftover from the bunk removal to cover the hot water heater and electrical wiring.
+First, a box was built using materials left over from the bunk removal to cover the hot water heater and electrical wiring.
 Both boxes can be easily disassembled if repairs are needed.

 Next, in order to avoid having to reroute the plumbing, a pony wall was built to enclose the pipe using more salvaged materials (including leftover wallpaper strips to cover the seams), along with an added post.

-The post, painted to match the rest of the wood in the RV, was attached to the ceiling using a disk cut from a piece of salvaged plastic, which was screwed to the top of post and to the ceiling.
+The wooden post, painted to match the rest of the wood in the RV, was attached to the ceiling using a disk cut from a piece of salvaged plastic.
+This was screwed to the top of the post and to the ceiling.

-Powering the electronics
+Powering the Electronics

 Since the cord runs under the carpet of the slide on its way to the wall outlet, it has to be unplugged whenever the slides are brought in.

-I purchased the same type of surge protector for my own RV after a low voltage situation killed our Nespresso machine and caused us to have to replace the motherboard of our Splendide washer/dryer.)
+I purchased the same type of surge protector for my own RV.
+A low voltage situation killed our Nespresso machine and caused us to have to replace the motherboard of our washer/dryer.

-The larger monitor is mounted to the desk with a heavy duty articulating mount so that it can, as Susie says, “withstand the mini-tsunami that occurs inside a towable on moving days.”
-The laptop connects firmly to a docking station (made specifically for her Lenovo laptop) which is attached to the desk using heavy duty Velcro.
+The larger monitor is mounted to the desk with a heavy-duty articulating mount.
+It can, as Susie says, “withstand the mini-tsunami that occurs inside a towable on moving days.”
+The laptop connects firmly to a docking station which is attached to the desk using heavy-duty Velcro.